 You may have also noticed a recent swathe of articles on heat pumps – the Government’s seemingly preferred low-carbon heating system to replace natural gas boilers.
 The energy-saving credentials of heat pumps are revered within the industry.
 However heat pumps will not be suitable for every home, for a variety of reasons.

 This is a significant period for the UK’s green ambitions, and homeowners will be expected to play their part when it comes to their heating systems.
-Here’s what you need to know about if and when you need to replace your gas boiler.
+Here’s what you need to know about if and when you might be affected by the gas boiler ban.
 Plus, what replacements are available that will best suit your home and save energy.

 Is there a gas boiler ban in 2025?

-2025 marks the beginning of the Future Homes Standard.
+2025 was to mark the beginning of the Future Homes Standard.
 This Government plan will ensure new homes in England are future-proofed with low-carbon heating systems and high levels of energy efficiency.

-As part of the Standard, it has been expected that no new homes will be able to connect the gas network.
-This would mean that no new-build homes could be built with a natural gas boiler.
-Instead they will need to be fitted with an energy-efficient heating system, such as a heat pump.
+As part of the Standard, it has been expected that no new homes will be able to connect the gas network from 2035.
+So as far as heat pumps vs gas boilers, this would mean that no new-build homes could be built with a natural gas boiler.
+Instead they will need to be fitted with an energy-efficient heating system, like heat pumps.

 Why is there a crackdown on natural gas boilers?